Minority Report

-Minority Report is a 2002 American science fiction action film directed by Steven Spielberg, loosely based on Philip K. Dick's 1956 novella "The Minority Report".
-The film takes place in the Washington metropolitan area in 2054, in which a specialized police department—Precrime—apprehends criminals by use of foreknowledge provided by three psychics called "precogs".
-The cast stars Tom Cruise as Precrime chief John Anderton, Colin Farrell as Department of Justice agent Danny Witwer, Samantha Morton as precog Agatha Lively, and Max von Sydow as Precrime director Lamar Burgess.
-The film combines elements of tech noir, whodunit, thriller, and science fiction genres, as well as being a traditional chase film, with the main protagonist accused of a crime he has not committed and becoming a fugitive.
-Spielberg characterized the story as "fifty percent character and fifty percent very complicated storytelling with layers and layers of murder mystery and plot".
+Minority Report is a 2002 American science fiction action film directed by Steven Spielberg and written by Scott Frank and Jon Cohen.
+It stars Tom Cruise, Colin Farrell, Samantha Morton and Max von Sydow.
+Loosely based on Philip K. Dick's 1956 novella "The Minority Report", the film takes place in 2054 in the Washington metropolitan area, where a specialized "precrime" police department apprehends would-be criminals with the use of foreknowledge provided by psychics called "precogs".
+Minority Report combines elements of the action, science fiction, tech noir, thriller, and whodunit genres.
+It is also a traditional chase film, in which the protagonist becomes a fugitive after being accused of a crime he did not commit.

-The film was first optioned in 1992 as a sequel to another Dick adaptation, Total Recall (1990), with Arnold Schwarzenegger set to reprise his leading role.
-When the production company, Carolco Pictures, filed for bankruptcy, the project was reworked into a standalone project.
-Its development started in 1997 after Jon Cohen's script reached Spielberg and Cruise.
-Production suffered many delays due to Cruise's Mission: Impossible 2 and Spielberg's A.I. running over schedule, eventually starting in March 2001.
-During pre-production, Spielberg consulted numerous scientists in an attempt to present a more plausible future world than that seen in other science fiction films.
-Some of the film's portrayed technology has proven prescient.
+The film was first optioned in 1992 as a sequel to another Dick adaptation, Total Recall (1990), with Arnold Schwarzenegger set to reprise his role.
+When Carolco Pictures filed for bankruptcy, the film was reworked into a standalone project.
+Its development started in 1997 after Cohen's script reached Spielberg and Cruise.
+Production suffered multiple delays due to Spielberg's work on A.I. and Cruise's work on Mission: Impossible 2, both of which ran over schedule.

+Spielberg consulted scientists in an attempt to present a more plausible future world than those depicted in other science fiction films, and some of the film's portrayed technology has proven prescient.
+Minority Report was produced by 20th Century Fox, DreamWorks Pictures, Cruise/Wagner Productions, Amblin Entertainment, and Blue Tulip Productions.
+(Note: Attributed to multiple references:) 20th Century Fox and DreamWorks shared distribution duties.

-Cruise and Spielberg's high-profile collaboration made Minority Report one of 2002's most anticipated films.
-It received positive reviews from critics and was a commercial success as 2002's tenth most-successful film worldwide, grossing over $358 million against a production budget of $102 million.
-It was nominated for several awards including an Academy Award nomination for Best Sound Editing.
-Of eleven Saturn Award nominations, the film won Best Science Fiction Film, Best Direction, Best Writing, and Best Supporting Actress.
+The high-profile collaboration between Spielberg and Cruise made Minority Report one of 2002's most anticipated films.
+It received positive reviews from critics and was a commercial success, becoming the year's 10th most successful film worldwide.
+It grossed over $358 million on a budget of $102 million.
+It was nominated for the Academy Award for Best Sound Editing and won four Saturn Awards (Best Science Fiction Film, Best Direction, Best Writing, and Best Supporting Actress) from 11 nominations.
 It has since been included in lists of the greatest science fiction films of all time.
-A Minority Report tie-in video game and single-season television series followed its release.
+(Note: Attributed to multiple references:) The film spawned a tie-in video game in 2002 and a single-season television series in 2015.